Overall Experience - 9

-And the New Jersey pizza tour continues… As I mentioned last week, I recently gathered a bunch of my pizza loving friends for a trip across the Hudson.
+And the New Jersey pizza tour continues… As I mentioned last week, I recently gathered a bunch of friends for a trip across the Hudson.
 The idea behind this outing was to hit up not only some of New Jersey’s classic pizza places, but a few of the newcomers to the pizza scene there too.
 Our quota of classic places was filled with stops at Santillo’s (639 South Broad Street) in Elizabeth and Star Tarven World Famous Pizzeria (400 Hight Street) in Orange.

 Star Tavern opened in 1945 — 30 years after Santillo’s.
 Although only a 25 minute drive separates the two places, they couldn’t be more different from one another.
 What stood out about Star Tavern the most, was not the fact that their pizza was so great, but that it was being served at a bar.
 My experience with bars in New York City is that they are great places to go for a burger or even some chicken wings.
 But to me — drinking establishments and good pizza have never been synonymous with one another.